 Let me first outline the lay of the land.
 These crossings can be a bit confusing because even though all 4 of these countries are in Europe, they are all in different economic, trade and travel zones.
 Although there are free boarders in the Schengen area, this is not the case in these 4 countries.

-- Croatia – In the European Union but not in the Schengen zone (..yet! they have applied)
+- Croatia – In the Schengen zone as of January 2023

 - Slovenia – A Schengen country in the European Union